L-Naej/Adaptative_Vision/README.md

 ==
 To start the program, symply run in console the script "./tp.sh".

 You have to configure the program in order to make it work on your computer.
-The configuration is in config.cfg (plain text).
+The configuration is in conf.cfg (plain text).
 The most important thing to configure is your screen dimensions (in millimeters).

 Parameters :
 * screenwidth : width of your screen in millimeters